 In their excellent March 2015 Polypharmacy Guidance, NHS Scotland developed a “7- steps approach to medication review”.
 We’ve referenced it in developing an easy reference template for those “Where do I start?” moments.
 You could take it a step further by recording and reflecting on a series of medication reviews as a QIA for your appraisal.

-We all know antibiotics are a finite resource; with primary care generating 80% of NHS antibiotic prescriptions, use this qualitative review to identify what factors drive your prescribing and if there are any changes you can make to help tackle antimicrobial resistance.
+We all know antibiotics are a finite resource; with primary care generating 80% of NHS antibiotic prescriptions, use this qualitative review of antibiotic prescribing to identify what factors drive your prescribing and if there are any changes you can make to help tackle antimicrobial resistance.

 PUNs are Patients’ Unmet Needs.
 They are discovered in consultations simply by asking ourselves at the end, when the patient has gone, ‘How could I have done better?’
 During consultations we are commonly aware of gaps in our ability, gaps in the in house systems or attitudinal problems.
-You need to focus on the Patient’s Needs to identify these.
+You need to focus on the patient’s needs to identify these.
 The doctor, not the patient, will decide whether the patient’s needs have been met.
-Recognition of deficiencies lead to the discovery of Doctors' Educational Needs DENs.
-When you discover Patients’ Unmet Needs you have found your first PUN !
-It simple really!

 - It is possible to audit areas of your personal practise.
 Or you could carry out an audit with colleagues from your locum group or chamber.